White’s putback as time expires lifts Celtics past Heat, forces Game 7 in East finals

 That one, obviously, ended the Heat season.
 At least this time, Miami still has a chance.

+“I don’t know how we’re going to get this done, but we’re going to go out there and get it done,” Spoelstra said.
+“And that’s what the next 48 hours is about.
+There’s been nothing easy about this season for our group, and so we just have to do it the hard way.”

 The Heat are the 151st team to grab a 3-0 series lead in a best-of-seven.
 All 150 of the previous clubs finished the job.
-But the Celtics have made very clear that they have other ideas.
+But the Celtics have made very clear that they have other ideas, and Mazzulla listed a lot of reasons why.

+“Faith.
+Love.
+Togetherness.
+Physicality.
+Belief.
+Hope.”
+Mazzulla said.
+“All those things combined.
+It starts with the locker room.
+Those guys had a choice to make and they chose to believe in each other.”

 TIP-INS

-Heat: Diddy was at the game, as was former Heat guard Goran Dragic and Florida Panthers star Matthew Tkachuk. … Unless Miami wins Game 7 at Boston, it may have been the final home game of Heat forward Udonis Haslem’s 20-year career.
+Heat: Gabe Vincent scored 15, Duncan Robinson scored 13 and Bam Adebayo added 11 for Miami. … Diddy was at the game, as was former Heat guard Goran Dragic and Florida Panthers star Matthew Tkachuk. … Unless Miami wins Game 7 at Boston, it may have been the final home game of Heat forward Udonis Haslem’s 20-year career.
 The Heat are 613-297 in the 910 games in their home arena with Haslem on the roster; that doesn’t include the restart bubble’s home games in 2020.

 GAME 7 HISTORY